boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 [chapter3_RCustomVisual\funnelRvisual_v03\script.r](chapter3_RCustomVisual/funnelRvisual_v03/script.r)

-To follow the changes in R-script, search for the commented code blocks:
+To follow the changes in the R script, search for the commented code blocks:

 ```
 #RVIZ_IN_PBI_GUIDE:BEGIN:Added to enable user parameters